francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     The Operator is responsible for managing duties in the cluster which should logically be handled once for the entire cluster.
     The Agent runs on each node in the cluster and configures Pod network interfaces as workloads are created and deleted.

     Great!
-Now if we take a look at the cluster it should be in the `Ready` status.
+Now if you take a look at the cluster it should be in the `Ready` status.

     Let's take a look at the running Pods too by running `kubectl get pod -n kube-system`.
 CoreDNS and Cilium pods are now running.

-    Note that the Pods we have so far are part of the Kubernetes system itself, therefor they run in a namespace called `kube-system`.
+    Note that the Pods you have so far are part of the Kubernetes system itself, therefor they run in a namespace called `kube-system`.

 ## Deploy an application

 1. Let’s deploy our first app on Kubernetes with the kubectl create deployment command.
-We need to provide the deployment name and app image location.
+You need to provide the deployment name and app image location.

     ```sh
-    kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1
+    kubectl create deployment hello-app --image=gcr.io/google-samples/hello-app:1.0
     ```

     Great!
 You just deployed your first application by creating a deployment in the `default` namespace.
 This performed a few things for you:
-    * searched for a suitable node where an instance of the application could be run (we have only 1 available node);
+    * searched for a suitable node where an instance of the application could be run (you have only 1 available node);
     * scheduled the application to run on that Node;
     * configured the cluster to reschedule the instance on a new Node when needed.